mainmatter/playbook/project-flow/full-service/README.md

 **Defining metrics of success**

-What measurement metrics will be used to evaluate the performance of the solution?
+Establishing outcome metrics should be done before the project starts.
+If metrics aren't set early in the process, we end up looking for data that fits the result in a later stage, when modifications are no longer possible or expensive.
+Instead, we could have used them during the project to generate optimal results and adjust accordingly.

-At some point before building, we must define with the client what the metrics for success are.
 This step could be its own workshop as we'd need them to describe what their success factors are so that the solution will be aligned with them.
 By doing this, it will be easier to prioritize work on future iterations based on metric performance.

 (This also helps simplabs to better communicate the impact of our work for future case studies)